Resume Tips Include

 Highlight your title only

 Only go into details for the last 4-5 years.
-Then indicate your previous job titles and that detailed experience is available upon request.
+Then indicate your previous Job Titles, From and To Dates, Company Names, Industry, and that detailed experiences are available upon request.

 Detail experience for these is available upon request.